Spongy Moth caterpillars have emerged: What you can do

 story and photos by niki@hvny.info

-Spongy moths – formerly known as gypsy moths, an invasive species from Europe that escaped a backyard in Massachusetts around 1868 – have now hatched in full force here the Hudson Valley, and they may hang around into August.
+Spongy moths – formerly known as gypsy moths – are an invasive species from Europe that escaped a backyard in Massachusetts in 1868 and, for the second year, have hatched in full force here in the Hudson Valley, and, depending on conditions, they may hang around into August feeding over 300 species of trees and shrubs in their wake.

 What to look for: